1. Is the Nursing School of Coimbra (ESEnfC) a public and free-of-charge institution?

 2. Are the programs offered by the Nursing School of Coimbra recognized worldwide?

-In some countries it may be necessary to provide evidence of specific requirements for recognition of diplomas.
+In some countries, it may be necessary to provide evidence of specific requirements for recognition of diplomas.
 To work in Brazil, you have to apply for training recognition to a Brazilian University (please visit the web page of the Brazilian Ministry of Education regarding diploma validation procedures).
 The School expects to establish soon the conditions for recognition of qualifications with several Brazilian Universities.
-The Licenciatura is equivalent to the Bacharelado in Brazil, although the nursing degree at the ESEnfC is very similar to the degrees offered in the major Brazilian universities.
+We are currently offering a double degree program with the Federal University of Santa Catarina.

 This level of studies provides students with basic scientific knowledge, as well as instrumental and systemic skills relevant for their immediate employability or continuation of higher education studies, specifically Master’s Degrees (2nd cycle).